FAQs

 How do I file a claim?

-In all cases a written “NOTICE OF LOSS” must be signed by the insured and forwarded to our office by mail, fax, email or online submission within 72 hours of the storm.
-Please see ‘Submitting A Claim‘ for further details.
+A written ‘Notice of Loss’ must be signed by the insured and forwarded to our office by email or online submission within 72 hours of the storm

 How much loss do I require to file a claim?